jlengstorf/lengstorf.com/content/drafts/labels.md

 Pat the Startup Developer is a white dude who's ignorantly strengthening the patriarchy and only making the world better for other white dudes who prefer smartphones to people.

-Pat the Digital Nomad is living in Southeast Asia, broke and socially inept, because an ebook claimed you can live there for $300/month and make a fortune selling ebooks to <del>suckers</del> <ins>people</ins> who want to become digital nomads.
+Pat the Digital Nomad is living in Southeast Asia, broke and socially inept, because an ebook claimed you can live there for $300/month and make a fortune selling ebooks to ~~marks~~ <ins>people</ins> who want to become digital nomads.

 In each of these cases, we didn't need to meet Pat, or see Pat's behavior, to make a sweeping judgment about the content of Pat's character.
 For all we know, the Pat behind all three of these labels might be the same person.[^super-pat]